What is a classic perfume?

 When the provocatively named YSL Opium EDP was launched in 1977, it caused much controversy, which, of course, boosted sales.
 But there’s so much more to this spicy oriental than its sensational name.

-Slightly sweet and, yes, intoxicating, it paved the way for the heavy and opulent scents that came to characterise the 80s.
+Slightly sweet and, yes, intoxicating, it paved the way for the heavy and opulent scents that came to characterize the 80s.

 The fragrance was relaunched in 2009 in a new bottle.